This Popular Food Might Help Reduce Risk Of Hypertension, Study Finds

 Hypertension, also known as high blood pressure, affects nearly half of adults in the United States according to the CDC—and a major contributing factor is sodium.
 Unfortunately, American adults tend to consume too much salt: Current dietary guidelines recommend keeping salt intake under 2,300 milligrams per day, but the CDC reports that adults consume an average of more than 3,400 milligrams per day.

 Keeping an eye on sodium intake is the first important step toward rectifying the problem, but other interventions may be able to help, too.
-A recent study, published in Nutrients, found that potatoes may help to mitigate sodium retention and thereby may decrease hypertension risk.
+A recent study, published in Nutrients, found that potatoes may help to mitigate sodium retention1 and thereby may decrease hypertension risk.

 How potatoes can help reduce sodium retention.